salique0302/DocMind-AI/README.md

 This project is intended as a **learning and demonstration system**.\
 While the architecture mirrors production-grade patterns, it is **not deployed as a live service**.

-## Author Notes

-This project reflects **real-world engineering decisions**, including failed approaches, architectural pivots, and reliability trade-offs.

-The focus is on **clarity, correctness, and evolvability**, rather than premature scaling.